nodejs/node/doc/guides/onboarding-extras.md

 * `discuss`: Things that need larger discussion
 * `feature request`: Any issue that requests a new feature
 * `good first issue`: Issues suitable for newcomers to fix
+* `wait-for-feedback` - Keep this pull request open at least 48 hours before landing, to give others a chance to weigh in.
 * `meta`: Governance, policies, procedures, etc.
 * `tsc-agenda`: Open issues and pull requests with this label will be added to the Technical Steering Committee meeting agenda